colah/Fanfiction-Graphs-Post/index.md

 	<li>...</li>
 </ul>

-These are unpopular stories that similar users tend to like.
-Though, perhaps 0.7 is a bit too extreme.
+You can think of these as stories that are *unexpectedly* popular amongst similar users.
+Similar users like them a lot more than random users like them.
+(Though, perhaps 0.7 is a bit too extreme.)

-Curious about what this algorithm would recomend for you?
+Curious about what this algorithm would recommend for you?
 If you're a popular fanfiction author, you may be in my recommendations for top users for [Harry Potter], [Naurto] or [Twilight].

 Since my scripts can't look at your author name while complying with fanfiction.net's terms of service, you will need to know your *author ID*.
 To get it, go to your fanfiction.net profile page and look at the URL.
 It will be of the form: `http://fanfiction.net/u/author_ID/...`.
 Then search for your author ID in the file!

+I'm certain one could do much better if they wanted to put a bit more effort into it. :)

 [Harry Potter]:recs/hp.html
 [Naurto]:recs/nar.html